-Classes are offered in an order that makes sense – students take foundational courses in the fall, and in spring they build on concepts already introduced to tackle increasingly complex issues and choose electives to develop a deeper understanding of their specific areas of interest.
+Classes are offered in an order that makes sense.
+Students take foundational courses in the fall, and in spring they build on concepts to tackle increasingly complex issues and choose electives for a deeper understanding of specific areas of interest.

 See list of course descriptions. / See joint degree and triple degree options.

-- The depth of the program faculty allows full-time professors to focus on teaching their specialties; in addition they have particular strength in government service – Treasury Dept., IRS and Capitol Hill.
+- The depth of the program faculty allows full-time professors to focus on teaching their specialties; in addition they have particular strength in government service – Treasury Department, IRS and Capitol Hill.

 - The program attracts top local, national and international experts as adjunct professors, many of whom participate in the program's "Under The Palms" Speaker Series.